bagisto/bagisto-docs/docs/1.x/introduction/upgrade_to_latest_bagisto.md

 composer create-project
 ```

-After the command has been executed, within your **_.env_** file, enter your old project database credentials for which you want to upgrade bagisto.
+After the command has been executed, within your **_.env_** file, enter your old project database credentials for which you want to upgrade bagisto and run the following command
-Upgrade the database tables
 ```
 php artisan migrate
 ```